-- Follow the on-screen guide and press the Joy-Con which you are experiencing the issue with.
+- Follow the on-screen guide and press the Joy-Con with which you are experiencing the issue.

 2. Clean the Joy-Con

 Cleaning the Joy-Con might seem like an obvious solution.
-However, you have to be really careful while you do this.
+However, you have to be careful while you do this.
 Nintendo does not recommend taking apart the controller or tampering with any parts.
 Thus, we recommend doing this cautiously.
-Any further damage caused by trying to clean the Joy-Con might lead to your warranty to become invalid.
+Any further damage caused by trying to clean the Joy-Con might lead to your warranty becoming invalid.

 3. Replace or repair the Joy-Con

 This must be done only as a last resort when you have no other option.
-Moreover, we’d suggest skipping this method in case you aren’t familiar with repairing electronics at all.
+Moreover, we’d suggest skipping this method if you aren’t familiar with repairing electronics.
 However, if you don’t mind the risk and the effort involved, then you can proceed.
 You would need to buy a new joystick for the Nintendo Switch.
 Then you need to open up the controller’s shell and replace the faulty joystick with the new one.

 Make sure to keep all the screws carefully to avoid misplacing them.
 Once done, reassemble the shell and test out the joystick.
-If all goes well, the Nintendo Switch Joy-Con drift issue should be fixed.
+The Nintendo Switch Joy-Con drift issue should be fixed if all goes well.
 You could also watch videos online to help you in the process of replacing the joystick.

-Well, those are a few ways that you can try out to fix the problem on your Nintendo Switch.
+Well, those are a few ways you can try to fix the problem on your Nintendo Switch.
 If you have the patience and time, we’d suggest leaving the fixing for Nintendo to do.
-Since they are offering a fix for the issue at no cost, it makes more sense to allow them to fix the problem the right way.
+Since they offer a fix for the issue at no cost, it makes more sense to allow them to fix the problem correctly.
 Nonetheless, these methods can be helpful if you do not wish to send in your Switch for repair.